Ayushhgupta39/Wellness-Retreat---Shoonya/README.md

 ## Overview

-This project is a frontend assignment for the role of Frontend Developer at Shoonya Life.
+This project is an assignment by Ayush Gupta for the role of Frontend Developer at Shoonya Life.
 It's a responsive web application that showcases wellness retreats, allowing users to browse, filter, and view detailed information about various retreat offerings.

 ## Features